 The frequency error shall be tested with the DL at REFSENS level [1].
 In order to avoid tighter test requirements as in the reference sensitivity test case the same UL and DL RB allocation and waveform shall be applied.
 TS 38.101-1 requires that REFSENS is tested with DFT-s-OFDM as UL waveform.

-Proposal 5: Apply DFT-s-OFDM as UL waveform for Frequency Error in FR1.
+Proposal 5: Apply DFT-s-OFDM as UL waveform for Frequency Error single layer TC 6.4.1.

 Proposal 6: Follow the UL and DL RB allocation of REFSENS TC for Frequency Error in FR2.

+Exceptions for UL MIMO

+The minimum requirement is specified as follows: